Champii/Nodulator/README.md

   - Better Remove() for MayHas*() associations
   - Schema is now inherited by copy
   - Internal() Field property that is not put in the JSON produced by ToJSON(), so not sent to any client but saved to DB anyway
+  - JSON and object validation type
+  - Each resource is available through N.Resourcename (exemple for 'player' : N.Player)
+  - When a route is attached to a Resource, it is now available as Resource.Route

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`